 One bite of these gluten free cheddar muffins and you will be hooked.
-They are so incredibly light and fluffy, you won't believe it!
+They are so incredibly light and fluffy, you won't believe they are gluten free!
 If you are looking for a fun new savory muffin recipe, you need to try this!

-I think the main reason we make this recipe over and over is that they are so light.
+- I think the main reason we make this recipe over and over is that they are so light and fluffy.
 I am so proud of this recipe, you can avoid dense muffins by using my tips and tricks to get the fluffiest muffins!

 Absolutely the best.
 No one believes it’s gluten free no also so light.
 Added onion and garlic powder and chopped sun dried tomato. 😋